Pratikshinde55/Jenkins-Setup-onAWS/README.md

 # Jenkins-Setup-onAWS
 On the top of AWS Cloud EC2 Instance I Download and access Jenkins by WebUI

- - How to install jenkis :
+ - How to install Jenkins :

-Following are the ways of connect to jenkins:
+Following are the ways of connect to Jenkins:

 1. WebUI
 2. CLI